top of page

 • Site selection in relation to urban planning

-Showcase your expertise, elevate your brand and put yourself in front of those shaping the future of sustainable data centre growth by sponsoring this event.
+Showcase your expertise, elevate your brand and put yourself in front of those shaping the future of sustainable data centre growth by sponsoring future data centre events.

-Enquire now to learn more about sponsorship and speaking opportunities.
+Enquire now to learn more about sponsorship and speaking opportunities at our future events.

 agenda